Star Micronics TSP100IIIBI Bluetooth wireless receipt printer

 We recommend that you choose this printer for your Shopify POS installation.

-Where to buy or rent the Bluetooth wireless receipt printer
+Where to buy the Bluetooth wireless receipt printer

 If you're in Canada, the United States, or the United Kingdom, you can buy the Star Micronics TSP100IIIBI Bluetooth wireless receipt printer from the Shopify Hardware Store, as part of the retail custom kit or as a single item.